Boat Equipment

 • Use additional straps to tie the boat to the frame of the trailer.

-When you are driving with a load such as a boat, you need to be extra cautious.
-Any additional burden will make your vehicle much less responsive.
-Reduce your speed and allow more distance between you and the vehicle in front of you.
+When driving with a load such as a boat, be extra cautious.
+The additional burden of the trailer and boat will make your vehicle much less responsive.